Matt-Wild/faithful/README.md

 # Special Thanks

-- Thank you to all the people who helped on the Risk of Rain 2 Modding Discord server!
+- Thank you to all the people who helped turn ideas into reality on the Risk of Rain 2 Modding Discord server!
   - .score
   - Chinchi
   - Bubbet